cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 repo_username.txt should contain your Github username. repo_password.txt should contain your Github [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), which must have a 'scope' that [allows you to publish and install packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).

+Please note that this agent will require at least 16GB RAM due to the large size of IFC models.
+This has been set in the `docker-compose.yml` files of both development and production environments.
+If you have less free RAM available, it is possible to set 8GB RAM for smaller IFC models.
+For much larger IFC models, please increase RAM allocation.
+To change the memory allocation to the JVM Heap, please open the respective `docker-compose.yml` files, and update the `-Xms16g -Xmx16g` options at line 11.
+`-Xms16g` refers to the minimum heap size while `-Xmx16g` represents the maximum heap size.

 #### 2.2 Docker Deployment
 **TEST ENVIRONMENT**
 - Deploy the agent to execute the unit and integration tests by running the following code in the CLI at the <root> directory.